Ukraine completes 2022 wheat, barley harvest -agriculture ministry

 They harvested 1.6 million hectares of barley with an average yield of 3.48 tonnes per hectare.

-In 2021, Ukraine harvested 32.2 million tonnes of wheat and 9.4 million tonnes of barley.
+In 2021, Ukraine harvested 32.2 million tonnes of wheat and 9.4 million tonnes of barley and the ministry has said a fall in the output in 2022 was caused by hostilities in the country's eastern, northern and southern regions.

+Ukraine sowed more than 6 million hectares of winter wheat for the 2022 harvest, but a large area was occupied during the invasion and only 4.7 million hectares were harvested in Ukrainian-controlled territory.

+The ministry also said farms had harvested 400,000 tonnes of corn from 2.3% of the sown area with the yield of 4.17 tonnes.

 ((pavel.polityuk@tr.com; +380 44 2449150; Reuters Messaging: pavel.polityuk.thomsonreuters.com@reuters.net))